MordFIdel/SOCORAD32/README.md

 # SOCORAD32 - ESP32 SOftware COntrolled RADio
-<br />This device contains all you need to build a fully functional walkie talkie.
+<br />Add a speaker and a power supply, then you'll have a fully functional walkie talkie.
 It shares the same properties as the commercial one.
-Here it is used both for voice and data communication.
+Can be used both for voice and data communication.
 Because it can communicate data, we can explore the amateur radio frequency for IoT.
 <br />The central module contains the special purpose RDA1846 IC.
 This same IC is used in commercial walkie talkies such<br/>
 as in Baofeng and Hytera.
 <br />Other of its peripherals are an onboard ESP32 for paramter settings (via bluetooth or WiFi), control and storage.